Text Processing: Part 1

 Apache

 From there it's trivial to select a different column.
-In the next example, I select field (or column) three to get the release year:
+In the next example, I select column three to get the release year:

 Command: